PITCHes for spring, 2019 issue: wonder

-To learn more about this issue, review the details below.
-Tap the button to tell us about the piece you'd like to write for Expectant.
-If your pitch is selected, you will be notified by August 27.
-Please carefully review the writer's guidelines before submitting your pitch.
+Use the button to submit a pitch for a piece you'd like to write for the Wonder issue.
+If your pitch is selected, you will be notified by November 24.
+Please carefully review the writer's guidelines before submitting.

 Word count: We are looking for pieces of content that fall between 800-1200 words.
 Specifics will be determined based on the topic you plan to write about.